Invoca/developer-docs/source/api_documentation/signal_api/index.rst

   * - 404 Not Found
     - Provided a transaction ID that was not found, or if using call start time and other search filters, no matching call found

-  * - 410 Gone
-    - Provided an API Version that was not compatible with the route format

 Request Parameters
 ------------------